ZupIT/beagle-docs/README.md

 Then run:

 `npm run start`.
-If you're getting a fatal error: Pipe failed, run: `npm run start --watch=false`.
+If you're getting a fatal error: Pipe failed, run: `npm run start --watch=false` or apply [these settings](https://github.com/google/docsy-example/issues/89#issuecomment-758311888).

 npm run start - By default, this command will run the project in development mode.
 If you want to change the environment use, then run `npm run start --environment=production.`